-This article will introduce you to some of the most common mistakes that people make when hiring new employees.
+This article will introduce you to some of the most common mistakes that people make when hiring new employees, especially during the interviewing process.

 The first mistake is that your intuition should be a part of your decision.
 If you want to hire in a smart way, you should not be making hiring decisions based on your intuition.
 If you hire someone just because you like them personally or have a good feeling about them, it doesn’t mean that they’ll be a great worker.
 At the same time, if you don’t like someone initially, it doesn’t mean that the person won’t grow on you or that the person would perform poorly.